KParts::Part Class

 Emitted by the part, to set the caption of the window(s) hosting this part

-@note this signal has only an effect on the window title if window title handling is enabled @see KParts::MainWindow::setWindowTitleHandling
+Note: this signal has only an effect on the window title if window title handling is enabled, see KParts::MainWindow::setWindowTitleHandling

 [virtual] QWidget *Part::widget()

-@return The widget defined by this part, set by setWidget().
+Returns the widget defined by this part, set by setWidget().

 See also setWidget().